 You need to invest just as much time in promoting your content as you did in creating it.
 Industry experts suggest investing one hour in promotion for every hour in production.

 Outreach to media outlets, authors, and bloggers is a necessary step that could be included as a task in your contract lifecycle in your enterprise contract management system.
-You could assign outreach tasks among your team so that the work can be complete more efficiently in a shorter amount of time, and create email alerts to staff for upcoming campaigns.
+You could assign outreach tasks among your team so that the work can be completed more efficiently in a shorter amount of time, and create email alerts to staff for upcoming campaigns.